systemjs/systemjs/README.md

 * ~10KB module loader built on top of the ~11KB polyfill.
 * Loads ES6 modules, AMD, CommonJS and global scripts detecting the format automatically and efficiently.
 * Uses RequireJS-inspired configuration options including baseURL, map, shim and custom paths.

+Can be used as a stand-along ES6 RequireJS-style module loader, but also comes with JSPM registry and CDN support out of the box optionally.

-* Optional default CDN registry and plugin support configured out of the box.
-Load `jquery` or `bootstrap` without any installation necessary.
+This allows loading say `jquery`, `npm:underscore@1.5` or `github:my/custom-repo/name` without any installation necessary.

 Including
 ---

+**CDN Version**

 Download [`es6-module-loader.js`](https://github.com/ModuleLoader/es6-module-loader/blob/master/lib/es6-module-loader.js) and [`esprima-es6.min.js`](https://github.com/ModuleLoader/es6-module-loader/blob/master/dist/esprima-es6.min.js) from the [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader) and locate them in the same folder as `loader.js` from this repo.